Davphla/awesome-epitech/CONTRIBUTING.md

 It's in any way a place to rank repositories.
 I don't have the power to know which repository is better than another one.
 This is why you may find a lot of repositories from the same person.

-It's also not meant to be a place where you can find every answers to your questions, but rather a place where you can find the tools to find the answers to your questions.

 If you want to contribute, please read the following section.

 ## Contributing